2-Cartesian fibrations II: A Grothendieck construction for $\infty$-bicategories: Introduction

-\subsubsection{Higher-categorical Grothendieck constructions}
+\subsection{Higher-categorical Grothendieck constructions}

 More recent incarnations of the Grothendieck construction have focused on $\infty$-categorical variants.
-By their very nature, functors of $(\infty,1)$-categories generalize pseudo-functors of $(2,1)$-categories, so that higher Grothendieck constructions now take the form of equivalences
+By their very nature, functors of $(\infty,1)$-categories generalize pseudo-functors of $(2,1)$-categories\footnote{There is a quibble to be made here about models, since in quasi-categorical terms, every functor of $(\infty,1)$-categories is assumed to \emph{strictly} preserve identities (degenerate 1-simplices).}, so that higher Grothendieck constructions now take the form of equivalences

 of $\infty$-categories.
-This equivalence was proven by Lurie in \cite{HTT}, using model-categorical techniques which we adapt to make our arguments here.
+This equivalence was proven by Lurie in \cite{HTT}, using model-categorical techniques which we adapt in the present work.

 The basic form of these arguments is not hard to follow.
 Given an $\infty$-category $\scr{C}$, presented as a quasi-category, Lurie defines \emph{marked simplicial sets} over $\scr{C}$ to be pair $(X,M_X)$ consisting of a simplicial set $X\in \Set_\Delta$ and a subset $M_X\subset X_1$ of \emph{marked edges} containing all degenerate edges, equipped with a morphism $p:X\to \scr{C}$ of simplicial sets.
 Requiring maps to preserve these marked edges yields a category $(\Set_\Delta^+)_{/\scr{C}}$.
 Lurie then constructs a model structure on this category, the fibrant objects of which satisfy lifting properties akin to those defining 1-categorical Cartesian fibrations.
 In particular, the corresponding model structure on $\msSet\cong (\msSet)_{/\Delta^0}$ models $(\infty,1)$-categories.